-Requirements for an unobservable system may be categorised into three groups:
+Requirements may be categorised into three groups:

 - Acceptance requirements

 - Protocol requirements

 - Infrastructure requirements

 3.1 Acceptance requirements

 In order to establish means to send unobservable messages people must be willing and ready to use it.
 Acceptance of such a system is therefore an absolute key factor.
 Acceptance needs to be established at all levels (sender, recipient and owner).
 However - The exact acceptance criteria and the weighting may differ from group to group.